alexdseo/The-Hitchhikers-Guide-to-the-Data-Science/New Topics/README.md

+# New Topics

-Learn new topics on Data Science / Artificial Intelligence every week!
-All new topics are learned through seminars for PhD students and Researchers at UW-Madison.
+Learn new topics on Data Science and Artificial Intelligence every week! \n All new topics are learned through seminars for PhD students and Researchers at UW-Madison.

-These semninars are hosted from the seminar groups within university including:
-SILO, HAMLET, Statistics Department and more!
+These semninars are hosted from the seminar groups within university including: \n SILO, HAMLET, Statistics Department and more!